Peer Review Policy

 To provide an assessment of the various aspects of a manuscript we ask reviewers the following questions:

-- Does the abstract convey the major theme of the paper?
+• Does the abstract convey the major theme of the results, free from bias or spin?

-- Does the introduction describes the rationale for the study in the context of the available literature?
+• Does the introduction describe the rationale for the study in the context of the available literature?

-- Does the article comprehensively and critically evaluate an existing problem in the context of the available literature?
+• Does the article comprehensively and critically evaluate an important problem in the context of the available literature?

-- Is the catalogue number of antibodies mentioned?
+• Is the catalogue number of antibodies, cell lines, and other resources mentioned?

-- Is the discussion well-balanced in light of the available literature and the research findings?
+• Is the discussion well-balanced and justified in light of the available literature and the research findings?

 For more information about Editorial Policies, please visit Editorial Policies and Research Ethics.